usnistgov/SP800-90B_EntropyAssessment/README.md

 For more information on the estimation methods, see draft SP at (http://csrc.nist.gov/publications/drafts/800-90/draft-sp800-90b.pdf

 ###Contact Information
-This code is maintained by .Kerry McKay
+This code is maintained by Kerry McKay.